Chess.com Open 2026 — How to Play

 I started playing tournament chess in a dusty community center with analog clocks and handwritten scoresheets.
 Now there's a $250,000 prize pool in an event named after an app, feeding into an esports championship in Saudi Arabia, with Carlsen already qualified by playing Tuesday blitz on the internet.

 If you told 2010-me this was the future of competitive chess, I'd have assumed you were describing a different sport.
+But the trajectory has been building for years — the pandemic brought millions of new players online, streaming turned grandmasters into celebrities, and now the prize pools reflect what chess has become.
+A legitimate spectator sport with a global audience.

 But here's the thing — the "Open" part is genuine.
 The Grenke Chess Festival in Karlsruhe just crossed 3,000 registrations, making it the largest in-person open in the world.
 The Chess.com Open might be the largest online open in the world.
 Chess has never been more accessible to more people than it is right now, in March 2026.